 MUSC 121-122-123 MUSIC APPRECIATION I-II-III (3 cr.)
-(3 cr.)
-(3 cr.)
-This course aims to increase the variety and depth of the student's interest in music and related cultural activities.
-Emphasis is upon the relation of music as an art to our daily lives and to society, to promote an understanding of the spirit of the art which will lead to the emotional and aesthetic development of the individual, and enable him to enjoy intelligent listening.
+(3 cr.) - This course aims to increase the variety and depth of the student's knowledge in music and related cultural activities.
+Aural comprehension of music through listening to compositions from the various historical periods while noting the changes in musical elements in each period.
 Lecture 3 hours per week.

 MUSC 221-222-223 HISTORY OF MUSIC I-II-III (3 cr.)
-(3 cr.) - Primarily for music majors.
+(3 cr.)
+(3 cr.)-Primarily for music majors.
 A chronological study of musical styles from antiquity to the present time.
 Relationship of the historical development of music to parallel movements in art, drama, and literature.
 Development of techniques for listening analytically and critically to music.
 I. Music to 1600.
 II.
 1600 to 1820.
 III.
 1820 to present.
 Lecture 3 hours per week.